KEEPSAKE WOODEN TOY CARE

-HOW TO CLEAN AND CARE FOR YOUR WOOD TOYS
+HOW TO CLEAN & CARE FOR YOUR WOOD TOYS

 In order to get the longest life out of your Wee Gallery wooden toys, be sure to care for them properly.